webix-hub/gitbook-webix-jet/getting-started.md

 ## How it Works

 The basic principle of creating an app is the following.
 The app is a single page.
-It is divided into multiple views, which will be kept in separate files.
+It is divided into multiple views, which are kept in separate files.
 Thus, the process of controlling the behavior of the app gets much easier and quicker.

-Navigation between pages works, when the URL of the page changes.
+Navigation between pages works when the URL of the page changes.
 The URL of the app is divided by a hashbang \(\#!\) into two parts:

 * the main URL that is the web address of the app,
 * the app URL fragment that defines the UI \(_\#!/some/part_\).